REST Connectors support building dynamic REST requests to consume RESTful API web services.

 raw - The body is set to the contents of the input file processed by the connector.
 The content-type of the body can set via the associated dropdown menu, or specified as a custom header in the Header section.

-Settings related to verifying the SSL server’s identity.
+Settings related to verifying the TLS server’s identity.

-- SSL Server Certificate The public key certificate used to verify the identity of an SSL/TLS server.
+- TLS Server Certificate The public key certificate used to verify the identity of a TLS server.
 This setting can be left blank, to allow the underlying OS/JVM to perform certificate validation, or it can be set to ‘Any Certificate’ to unconditionally trust the target server’s identity.

 Settings related to the automatic processing of files by the connector.